bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 Finally, representation changes were detected in the cerebellum, including ipsilateral Lobule IX, shown to correlate with sequential skill performance [@orban_multifaceted_2010;@tomassini_structural_2011] as well as contralateral Crus II which connectivity with prefrontal cortex is thought to support motor functions [@ramnani_primate_2006].
 However, no significant difference was observed in Lobule V of the cerebellum that is known to carry finger somatotopic representations [@wiestler_integration_2011] and to show global activation during practice [@doyon_experience-dependent_2002].

-Concurrently with the representational increase in the above-mentioned network, we found only a few disparate regions that showed decreased sequence discrimination, namely the caudate nuclei, subthalamic nuclei and cerebellar Crus II ipsilaterally as well as bilateral hippocampi.
+Concurrently with the representational increase in the above-mentioned *areas*, we found only a few disparate regions that showed decreased sequence discrimination, namely the caudate nuclei, subthalamic nuclei and cerebellar Crus II ipsilaterally as well as bilateral hippocampi.
 Hippocampal activation in early learning has formerly been hypothesized to support the temporary storage of *new* explicitly acquired motor sequence knowledge and to contribute to the reactivations of the distributed network during offline periods and sleep in particular.
 Yet such contribution of the hippocampus has been shown to be progressively disengaging afterward [@albouy_hippocampus_2013], and thus our results are consistent with the idea of the hippocampus playing a transient supportive role in early MSL, notably in encoding sequential information [@davachi_how_2015].
 Our findings of a differential implication of dorsomedial and dorsolateral striatum in sequence representation during learning and expression of a *consolidated* skill *give specificity* the changes in activity in these regions in the course of MSL described by earlier studies [@lehericy_distinct_2005;@jankowski_distinct_2009;@francois-brosseau_basal_2009;@kupferschmidt_parallel_2017;@corbit_corticostriatal_2017;@fogel_reactivation_2017;@reithler_continuous_2010].
 Indeed, our results uncover that *this shift in activity is consistent with animal studies showing a reorganization at the neuronal level in these regions* [@costa_differential_2004;@yin_dynamic_2009;@miyachi_differential_2002].

-While our results show that the topology of the network representing motor sequential information differs between consolidated and newly acquired memory traces, the present study was not designed to investigate the information-content of hippocampal, striatal or cerebellar sequence representations.
+While our results show *regional magnitude of motor sequential information* differs between consolidated and newly acquired memory traces, the present study was not designed to investigate the information-content of hippocampal, striatal or cerebellar sequence representations.
 These were previously assessed at cortical level for finger sequences [@wiestler_effector-independent_2014;@kornysheva_human_2014] as well as for larger forearm movements [@haar_effector-invariant_2017].
 However, the hypothesized extrinsic and intrinsic skill encoding in the respective hippocampal and striatal systems [@albouy_daytime_2013] remains to be assessed with a dedicated experimental design similar to that used by @wiestler_effector-independent_2014 to investigate such representations at the cortical level.